 Executives across industries are looking for the occasion to achieve the benefits of digital transformation in order to improve the efficiency and effectiveness of their organizations.
 Particularly within Finance, there’s a broad range of initiatives and technologies that companies are starting to adopt.
 In this blog post series, we’ll take a look at some of the leading innovations that are being leveraged to support digital transformation projects and their use cases.
 We’ll also provide examples of how these technologies improve performance across various metrics.

-A blockchain is essentially a digital ledger of all cryptocurrency transactions.
+Essentially, a Blockchain is a digital ledger of all cryptocurrency transactions.
 It is constantly growing as ‘completed’ blocks are added to it with a new set of recordings.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.

 One of Blockchain’s greatest benefits is the level of security it can provide.
 In a world where data breaches have become all too common, the fact that blockchain technology makes it incredibly difficult to tamper with digital information has made it a very attractive proposition for businesses.

-There are a number of different ways that blockchain development is being leveraged to serve the digital finance transformation:
+There are a number of different ways how Financial services companies leverage blockchain development is being leveraged to drive digital transformation:

 By shorting down the time it takes for international payments to clear and settle, Blockchain can also be adapted to facilitate cross-border payments which are crucial for Trade Finance.
 This is particularly beneficial for small businesses that often have to wait weeks to receive payment from overseas customers.